mjfrigaard/sharing-your-work/manuscript/07chapter.md

 These are additional resources and notes from the preceding chapters.

-## Introduction: A toolchain for making data products
+## Introduction notes

-We wrote this with no intention of anyone actually memorizing *all* the information.
-In fact, don't even bother--that's what the internet it for.
+We wrote this with no intention of anyone memorizing *all* the information.
+Don't even bother--that's why we have the internet.

 Our goal was for you to have a reference you could refer back to and check when you need to brush up on how these tools fit together.
 We will continue to update this book if there are any significant changes to these technologies.

+We wrote this book based on three [learner personas](https://rstudio-education.github.io/learner-personas/):

+- A professor who needs training for her research and to pass on to students.

+- A proficient Excel user working in industry who wants to switch to R.

+- A reluctant learner who would really rather just keep using the tools he knows.

+We've encountered some version of all three personas in our experience training people to use RStudio and Git/GitHub.
+All three know their way around a computer, but they engage with very different tools (and in different ways).
+The professor might primarily use email, Microsoft Office, and whatever online software platform for managing their courses.
+The Excel user might have some ability to program VBA or write functions for spreadsheets, and maybe sees the benefit of having a scripting language for automating various parts of their workflow.
+The reluctant learner who resists change might already have some principles for using the tools they use.
+Common ground is usually found if you're able to ask  *why* they're using their current toolchain.

-## Chapter 1
+## Chapter 1 notes

-These aren't new concepts--we're really just repeating things we've learned from people smarter than us.
-We understand that 'Good enough' is not as sexy as being an 'expert', but we've found that expertise is something you get after a lot of learning and experience.
-In order to get the experience, you'll need to develop the habit of getting stuff done (which means being able to say, "*that's good enough, moving onto the next project*").
+These aren't new concepts--we're just repeating things we've learned from people smarter than us.
+We understand that 'Good enough' is not as sexy as being an 'expert,' but we've found that expertise is something you get after a lot of learning and experience.
+To get the background, you'll need to develop the habit of getting stuff done (which means being able to say, "*that's good enough, moving onto the next project*").

 We've listed some additional resources for getting stuff done.